We read in Scripture about God’s love:

 Scripture is so clear about God’s love for us.
 How could we ever doubt it?!

-“In this is love: not that we have loved God, but that he loved us and sent his Son as expiation for our sins” (1 John 4:10).
+“In this is love, not that we loved God but that he loved us and sent his Son to be expiation for our sins” (1 John 4:10, RSVCE).

 God gives Himself to us.
 It’s overwhelming to think about.
 And He only yearns that we would love Him in return.
 As we get older, hopefully we get better at making God our number one priority, at loving Him with our whole heart and soul.